MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/generate-promotional-codes.md

 -   Review promotional code usage.

 > [!NOTE]
-> You can generate promotional codes even if you have selected the [Visibility](set-app-pricing-and-availability.md#visibility) option **Stop acquisition: Any customer with a direct link can see the product’s Store listing, but they can only download it if they owned the product before, or have a promotional code and are using a Windows 10 device.**
+> You can generate promotional codes even if you have selected **Make this product available but not discoverable in the Store** with the **Stop acquisition: Any customer with a direct link can see the product’s Store listing, but they can only download it if they owned the product before, or have a promotional code and are using a Windows 10 device** option in your submission's [Discoverability](choose-visibility-options.md#discoverability) section.

 Note that your app must pass the final publishing phase of the [app certification process](the-app-certification-process.md) before customers can redeem a promotional code to install it.